 “Growing up I remember feeling pretty out of place.
-There were a few Asian Americans that were iconic, like Bruce Lee and Jackie Chan, but they seemed so out-of-reach.
-With more Asian Americans active throughout the industry, it definitely suggests a more hopeful landscape,” he tells us.
+There were a few Asian that were iconic, like Bruce Lee and Jackie Chan, but they seemed so out-of-reach.
+With more Asians active throughout the industry, it definitely suggests a more hopeful landscape,” he tells us.

 View this post on Instagram